 Online Music Lessons

-There are a variety of online music lesson available that one can access for music lessons.
-With a click of your mouse, you can start learning how to play an instrument in an instant.
+There are a variety of online music lessons available that one can access for music lessons.
+With the click of your mouse, you can start learning how to play an instrument in an instant.

 ArtistWorks has hand-selected online music teachers that provide anyone, anywhere in the world, interactive access to music lessons.
-Patricia Butler, CEO of ArtistWorks describes that their music student are “looking for expert instruction and at ArtistWorks they get access to all the teachings of a master musician who has chosen to pass on their art through teaching.
-They learn from hundreds of sequential videos that breakdown important concepts into small “digestible” bites that serve as building blocks toward mastery of the instrument.
+Patricia Butler, CEO of ArtistWorks describes that their music students are “looking for expert instruction and at ArtistWorks they get access to all the teachings of a master musician, who has chosen to pass on their art through teaching.
+They learn from hundreds of sequential videos that breakdown important concepts, into small “digestible” bites, that serve as building blocks toward mastery of the instrument.
 Students can watch the videos as often as they want, at whatever time of the day they want and can loop specific sections that they need to isolate and review”.

-Lessonface is an online music lesson service that connects students to music teachers with face-to-face online live sessions.
-Claire Cunningham, co-founder and CEO of Lessonface, states that “We have an extremely diverse set of students in terms of age, geography, skill level, instrument.
+Lessonface is an online music lesson service that connects students to music teachers, with face-to-face online live sessions.
+Claire Cunningham, co-founder and CEO of Lessonface, states: “We have an extremely diverse set of students in terms of age, geography, skill level and instrument.
 Most of our audience is North American, but we do have students and teachers all around the world.
-We see a lot of interest from folks who are in rural areas that might have fewer teachers in driving distance, and older students who might have mobility issues.
-But we also attract students in metropolitan areas who don't want to add any more time to their commute, and busy families who like being able to have a lesson while they are in the background do other things, rather than perhaps waiting in the car or in a waiting room at a lessons studio”.
+We see a lot of interest from folks who are in rural areas that might have fewer teachers within driving distance, and older students who might have mobility issues.
+But we also attract students in metropolitan areas who don't want to add any more time to their commute, and busy families who like being able to have a lesson while they are in the background doing other things, rather than perhaps waiting in the car or in a waiting room at a lessons studio”.

-Willem Moolenbeek, a Canadian saxophonist and educator who has been using Lessonface for about two years, says that online music lessons “provide the opportunity to study from anywhere with a large pool of experienced players and teachers, with specific areas of expertise.
-There are no travel expenses nor travel time.
+Willem Moolenbeek, a Canadian saxophonist and educator who has been using Lessonface for about two years, says: “Online music lessons provide the opportunity to study from anywhere, with a large pool of experienced players and teachers who have specific areas of expertise.
+There are no travel expenses, nor travel time.
 From the parents' perspective this can be a huge benefit.
 I have students halfway around the globe.
 I have also taught lessons when I was travelling.
-A few of the students from my home studio now often request to see me online for convenience.
-Once they try it, they like it”
+A few of the students from my home studio, now often request to see me online for convenience.
+Once they try it, they like it."

 Live Music Tutor

 Live Music Tutor is an online resource that offers music lessons for a variety of instruments.
-Ted Gee, the President and CEO of Live Music Tutor, describes it as, “a safe, convenient, affordable solution to traditional music lessons in a studio or other inconvenient location that may or may not have the quality of instructors one is seeking.
-This is especially true in rural or remote areas where quality instructors are not available or the costs for private lessons are expensive.
+Ted Gee, the President and CEO of Live Music Tutor describes it as, “a safe, convenient, affordable solution to traditional music lessons in a studio or other inconvenient locations that may or may not have the quality of instructors one is seeking.
+This is especially true in rural or remote areas, where quality instructors are not available or the costs for private lessons are expensive.
 We provide live, online music lessons to individuals, groups, schools, and governments in over 221 different countries 24/7.
-We have over 2000 vetted instructors to choose from whether the interest is learning a song or two or even an entire curriculum- we have tailored solutions for all.
+We have over 2000 vetted instructors to choose from, whether the interest is learning a song or two or even an entire curriculum.
+We have tailored solutions for all.
 Our instructors offer solutions for beginners to advanced music professionals, different genres of music and in many different languages.
 In addition to music lessons, we provide a full offering of instruments and accessories for purchase or rent/lease for a true one stop shop experience.
 There are also many features built in the system that will allow for continuous learning and engagement”.

-Ted states that Live Music Tutor is a great resource, as “cost of private lessons continues to increase and the quality of local instructors often decreases or is not existent, we provide access for anyone that has a high-speed Internet connection”.
-It is also beneficial to parents, as Ted states, “In general, parents don’t have to worry about the inconvenience of travel and the gas prices, the high cost, selection/availability of instructors, or any opportunities for unsupervised inappropriate behavior that might happen in traditional lessons”.
+Ted states that Live Music Tutor is a great resource because: “the cost of private lessons continues to increase, and the quality of local instructors often decreases or is not existent.
+We provide access for anyone that has a high-speed Internet connection.”
+It is also beneficial to parents, as Ted states: “In general, parents don’t have to worry about the inconvenience of travel and the gas prices, the high cost, selection/availability of instructors, or any opportunities for unsupervised inappropriate behavior that might happen in traditional lessons.”

-As you can see, there are many resources available for either in-person or online music lessons.
+As mentioned, there are many resources available for either in-person or online music lessons.
 Depending on your preferences, music lessons can be readily available to you and offer a wide range of benefits.
 Which method will you choose?